jlandersen/go-skoda/README.md

 # go-skoda

 A Go package for interacting with the Skoda Connect API.
 Provides both a Go client library and a CLI tool for querying vehicle data.
+Zero dependencies.

 Inspired by [myskoda](https://github.com/skodaconnect/myskoda) (Python).